Cemeteries off-limits as Israelis honour war dead under coronavirus

 "This year, on this day, we will remember them in many other ways - with stories, songs, films, lit candles, meetings screened online and, above all, in our hearts."

-With around 100 ventilators taken up by COVID-19 sufferers and another 2,000 on standby, the government is easing curbs.
-But it reimposed lockdowns for the back-to-back Memorial Day and Independence Day.
+Around 100 ventilators have been taken up by COVID-19 sufferers, leaving another 2,000 on standby and allowing the government toease curbs.
+It reimposed lockdowns for the back-to-back Memorial Day and Independence Day.

-The former began on Monday night with a state ceremony at the Western Wall in Jerusalem.
-Under social-distancing rules, the televised event was held without an audience present at the Jewish holy site.
+The former began on Monday night with a state ceremony at Jerusalem's Western Wall, a Jewish holy site.
+Under social-distancing rules, the televised event was held without an audience present.

 From home, war veterans held video chats about lost comrades or watched roll-calls of the dead aired by Israeli TV stations.